edu-aguilar/mws-restaurant-stage-3/README.md

 ## Project Overview: Stage 1

+Project Overview
+For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In Stage Two, you will take the responsive, accessible design you built in Stage One and connect it to an external server.
+You’ll begin by using asynchronous JavaScript to request JSON data from the server.
+You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using Lighthouse.

+## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.

 ### Specification